 Feeling a little down and low on energy?
 A good soup is always good any day.
-Bone Marrow Soup can be made many different ways.
+Bone Marrow Soup can be prepared in many different ways.
 This recipe is a bit different today.
-I am sharing with you Bone Marrow Soup with Bok Choy.
+I am sharing with you today a simple way to make Bone Marrow Soup with Bok Choy.

 Bone Marrow Soup with Bok Choy is made with roasted bone marrow, Bok Choy, tomatoes, onion, and spices.
 The bones are cleaned with cold water and vinegar before roasting.
 (Just a cultural habit/thing) The broth for the soup is made by cooking all the ingredients together first and adding the bones last as the final flavoring step.

 If you are a meat-eater, you might enjoy this recipe.
 This has absolutely no meat, just a taste of meat.
 And if you are a vegetarian you are more than welcome to make the soup without the bone marrow.

 First published June 17, 2013 – Recipe and article updated with edited photos and Noubess Hot and Spicy Original Sauce.

 - salt for bone marrow